MicrosoftDocs/IntuneDocs.es-es/intune/fundamentals/common-scenarios.md

 <!-- Learn more about how to plan and deploy Intune to support shared tablets. -->

-## <a name="enable-your-employees-to-securely-access-office-365-from-an-unmanaged-public-kiosk"></a>Permitir que los empleados tengan un acceso seguro a Office 365 desde un quiosco público no administrado
+## <a name="enable-your-employees-to-securely-access-office-365-from-an-unmanaged-public-kiosk"></a>Permitir que los empleados tengan acceso seguro a Office 365 desde un quiosco multimedia público no administrado

 A veces, los empleados necesitan usar dispositivos, aplicaciones o exploradores que no se pueden administrar, como los equipos públicos de ferias y hoteles.